zealic/go2node/README.md

 Package go2node provides a simple API to inter-process communicating for go and node.

-go2node will *CREATE* or *RUN AS* Node child process and use Node IPC channel communition protocol.
+go2node will *CREATE* or *RUN AS* Node child process with Node IPC channel protocol.

 ## Documentation